-From September 2022, we'll be introducing professional skills marks into the ACCA Strategic Professional Options exams.
+Professional Skills marks were introduced into the Strategic Professional Options exams from September 2022.
 Find out more about how professional skills will be assessed in the AAA exam.

 Section A questions in AAA always ask for a set of briefing notes requested by an audit engagement partner or senior manager, which address key matters facing the engagement team at the planning stage of an audit.